HOOTORO/afk.GG/docs/src/md/kb/abex.md

 As half AbEx passed, introducing this feature in pre-alpha-not-even-early-access-state-version while it relevant.
 That said, more than a half from planned not developed yet.
 As of now you can choose team add test results and export following data: team members, pet damage and comment.
-There are a bugs for sure, if you found one or have ideas/feature request you can leave feedback here [:fontawesome-brands-discord: Submit Feedback](https://discord.gg/xjJavhAvv6){.md-button .md-button--primary }
+There are a bugs for sure, if you found one or have ideas/feature request click "feedback"
 ///

 === "Relic Estimate"